Redemption (White Heart album)

-Redemption is the eleventh and, to date, final studio album by the Christian rock band White Heart.
+Redemption is the eleventh and final studio album by the Christian rock band White Heart.
 It is their second and final album on Curb Records.
 Following the departures of lead guitarist Brian Wooten, bass guitarist John Thorn and drummer/percussionist Jon Knox and following up their 1995 album Inside, the group is now reduced to the trio of lead singer Rick Florian and White Heart founders Billy Smiley and Mark Gersmehl and has once again stylized as Whiteheart for this album.
 The trio has brought in studio musician friends to fill in the rhythm section and have made what critics are calling a redefining album.
 Redemption is produced by Smiley and Gersmehl with production assistance by Richie Biggs.
 The album debuted and peaked at number 33 on the Billboard Top Christian Albums chart.

 Track listing

 All songs written by Billy Smiley and Mark Gersmehl, except where noted.